 Set up these configurations before importing repos to ensure your data and users are imported and configured in a way that makes sense for your organization.
 If you don’t take these steps now, you may need to delete and re-import all your repositories, which may take multiple days.

 Note: If you plan to use Flow with an internal server or behind a firewall, allowlist Flow's static IP addresses so Flow can access your Git repositories.

-When a Flow organization is created, an admin is automatically chosen.
-If you're not the right person to manage your organization's configurations and data, select at least one other person to be the Flow Admin.
-If this person does not have access to Flow, send a Flow invite and give them admin permissions.
+Flow automatically chooses an admin when a Flow organization is created.
+If you're not the right person to manage your organization's configurations and data, select at least one other person to be a Flow admin.

-To view this Settings home, you must have the following permissions:
+To view Settings home, you must have the following permissions:

-Manage integrations (either View and manage or View, manage, and delete)
+- View and manage integrations or View, manage, and delete integrations

-If you are missing any of these permissions, you cannot see Settings home.
+If you are missing any of these permissions, you can’t see Settings home.
 Learn more about administrative permissions.

-To access Settings home, navigate to Flow and click Settings at the top of the page.
-From there, follow the guide to change configurations or use the side menu to access other settings.
+To access Settings home, navigate to Flow and click Settings in the top navigation.
+From there, follow the guide to change configurations or use the side navigation to access other settings.